 You Could Collect Compensation If a Big Rig Caused the Death of a Loved One

 If you lost a loved one to a truck accident, we offer our deepest condolences for your loss.
 In your grief, the burden of pursuing compensation from the at-fault party could feel overwhelming.
-Let our Savannah wrongful death lawyers pursue a wrongful death action on your behalf.
+Let a Savannah wrongful death lawyer pursue a wrongful death action on your behalf.
 We could help you recover:

 - Funeral costs